hugodemoraes/time-kontrol/README.md

-# A company System Time Register
+# TIMEKONTROL.TK

-A project to helps you to log your daily registred time.
+A project to help you control your task time and register your hours.